 Nothing beats a great down jacket, whether it’s for causal use or tearing around the backcountry.
-Below we break down the best down jackets of 2017, including the top down sweaters, ultralights, and winter down jackets.
+Below we break down the best down jackets of 2017-2018, including the top down sweaters, ultralights, and winter down jackets.
 You’ll find a healthy range of options from budget picks to specialized alpine pieces for the most discerning outdoorspeople.
 For further guidance, our down jacket buying advice offers helpful information on the features that matter: warmth, weight, shell fabrics, and more.
-We’ve also created a handy comparison table to bring it all together.
-The images of the jackets are for the men’s versions, but we’ve included a link to the women’s version in the specs.
+We’ve also created a comparison table to bring it all together.
+The images of the jackets are for the men’s versions, but we’ve included links to the women’s versions as well.

 What we like: Effective insulation design and premium feel.